falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 ![Plot 2nd order polynomial][image11]

-Then I ploted the polynomial over the warped image *(Pipeline line 17)*.
+Then I ploted the polynomial over the warped image *(Pipeline line 32)*.

 ![Polynomial plot over warped image][image12]

-Next, I draw a green area inside the combination of my polynomial plot and my ROI *(Pipeline line 20-30)*.
+Next, I draw a green area inside the combination of my polynomial plot and my ROI *(Pipeline line 38-43)*.

 ![Green area over warped image][image13]

-Then, I unwarped the green area image and returned to the original image *(Pipeline line 32)*.
+Then, I unwarped the green area image and returned to the original image *(Pipeline line 46)*.

 ![Green area over unwarped image][image14]

 As it sees, in the last image, the unwarped procedure lost some data information.
-Then, I combine the unwarped green image with the original image and recovery some data out of my region of interest, making final output transform *(Pipeline line 35)*.
+Then, I combine the unwarped green image with the original image and recovery some data out of my region of interest (top of the image), making final output transform *(Pipeline line 49)*.

 ![Final output transform][image15]